mdjahidhasan009/NextJS_Note/readme.md

 | **Fallback Handling**     | `notFound()` for missing paths                      | `fallback` in `getStaticPaths`                |
 | **ISR Fetching**          | `fetch(url, { next: { revalidate: <seconds> } })`   | Automatically handled in `getStaticProps`     |

+### Advantages of PPR
+* Combines the speed of static pre-rendering content with the flexibility of server-side dynamic rendering.
+* Reduces build time since not all content is pre-rendered.

+### Disadvantages of PPR
+* Requires careful planning to split static and dynamic content.

 ## How vercel serve a Next.JS request?